 5 Chic and Sophisticated Ways to Decorate Your Home With The Color of The Moment

-And while we love embracing the gender fluidity of millennial pink ( wrote a thorough article summing up its new definition), we turned to Decorist Design Director Jessica McCarthy—who is admittedly a pink-a-holic—to get her thoughts on how to use this “it” color of the moment to make your home look on-trend yet timeless and chic.
+And while we love embracing the gender fluidity of millennial pink (New York Magazine wrote a thorough article summing up its new definition), we turned to Decorist Design Director Jessica McCarthy—who is admittedly a pink-a-holic—to get her thoughts on how to use this “it” color of the moment to make your home look on-trend yet timeless and chic.

 1. Edgy Pink, Black and White Combo